World Rugby vice chairman Agustin Pichot breaks ranks over radical World League

 World Rugby vice chairman Agustin Pichot appears to have broken ranks over the radical World League proposal.

+The game's powerbrokers met in Los Angeles last month to discuss the World League proposal.

-But Pichot this morning has responded to questions on Twitter, saying he wants the Pacific Island nations involved along with promotion and relegation.
+Pichot this morning responded to questions on Twitter, saying he wants the Pacific Island nations involved, along with promotion and relegation.

 Pichot says he will never support a league that doesn't have a pathway for emerging nations.

-The world's best players, including All Blacks captain Kieran Read, have quickly reacted to the plans – yet to be confirmed by World Rugby – by listing their worries, including the freezing out once more of Pacific Island nations.
+The world's best players, including All Blacks captain Kieran Read, have quickly reacted to the plans – yet to be confirmed by World Rugby – by listing their worries, including again freezing out Pacific Island nations.

 World rugby's governing body say the manner in which concerns were raised by leading international players over a proposed restructuring of major competitions is "surprising".